-The Mumbai Cohort Study (MCS) was the first large study to employ house-to-house recruitment as well as follow-up using hand-held computers.
-The study not only demonstrated successful methods to conduct large cohort studies in low-resource countries but ensured very high response rate (~95% after an average 5.5 years of follow-up).
-The study was conducted with the aim to study the diversity and socio-demographic characteristics of tobacco use in Mumbai, India.
 The study reported for the first time about the excess all-cause and cause-specific mortality from various forms of tobacco use other than cigarette smoking.
 The study concluded for the first time that bidi smoking is no less hazardous than cigarette smoking, and smokeless tobacco use may also result in significantly increased mortality.

 Prospective Cohort Study

-Started1999 - second follow up ended - 2018
+Started 1990 - second follow up ended - 2018

-Dr. Prakash C. Gupta / Dr. Mangesh Pednekar
+Dr. Mangesh S. Pednekar

 This study was done to perform a case-control analysis to test the hypothesis that candidate SNPs are associated with increased BcCA risk and that subjects with both poor (pro-inflammatory, high-fat) diets and candidate risk genotypes have even greater BrCA risks compared to subjects without a risk allele and with more healthy diets.